Chairman and Practice Head, Eurasia

 Before joining Eurasia Group in 2005, Cliff held a senior position at the State Department, where he served as deputy coordinator of US assistance to Eurasia during the Clinton administration.
 Cliff played a central role in US efforts to promote positive change in Eurasia; in particular, he led efforts to improve public policy training in Russia and tighten border security in Central Asia.
 Before that, Cliff worked for many years for the House International Relations Committee, where he served as the senior foreign policy adviser for global foreign assistance, Eurasia, and North Africa.
 He also served as staff director of the Subcommittee on Africa.

 More recently, Cliff served as a vice president and senior fellow at The Center for the National Interest.
 In addition to managing the center's operations, Cliff focused on macro US foreign policy, Eurasia, and the Middle East.
 From 2000 to 2002, he lived in Moscow and worked as vice president of the Eurasia Foundation, leading programmatic and fundraising efforts for one of the country's leading foundations.
 Under Cliff's leadership, the foundation was very active in promoting market reform and civil society.

-Cliff holds an AB from Brown University and an MA from Stanford University.
-He is fluent in Russian.
+Cliff holds a master's degree from Stanford University and is fluent in Russian.